 Pregnancy Category C

 There are no studies of Feraheme in pregnant women.
 In animal studies, ferumoxytol caused fetal malformations and decreased fetal weights at maternally toxic doses of 6 times the estimated human daily dose.
 Use Feraheme during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Administration of ferumoxytol during organogenesis, at doses of 31.6 mg Fe/kg/day in rats and 16.5 mg Fe/kg/day in rabbits, did not result in maternal or fetal effects.
 These doses are approximately 2 times the estimated human daily dose based on body surface area.
 In rats, administration of ferumoxytol during organogenesis at a maternally toxic dose of 100 mg Fe/kg/day, approximately 6 times the estimated human daily dose based on body surface area, caused a decrease in fetal weights.
 In rabbits, administration of ferumoxytol during organogenesis at a maternally toxic dose of 45 mg Fe/kg/day, approximately 6 times the estimated human daily dose based on body surface area, was associated with external and/or soft tissue fetal malformations and decreased fetal weights.

 It is not known whether Feraheme is present in human milk.
 Because many drugs are excreted in human milk and because of the potential for adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to avoid Feraheme, taking into account the importance of Feraheme to the mother and the known benefits of nursing.

-The safety and effectiveness of Feraheme in pediatric patients have not been established.
+The safety and effectiveness of Feraheme in pediatric patients (less than 18 years old) have not been established.